Sailesh01/Snap-Easy/README.md

 # Snap-Easy
 This is a handy tool which allows you to snapshot an image and extract the text from it by selecting the region of interest.<br />
-Apart from English, it can exract text of other languages like chinese, japanese and korean from the image.
+Apart from English, it can extract text of other languages like Chinese, Japanese and Korean from the image.

 # Different libraries used are:<br />
   a) pyautogui ---> to snapshot the screen<br />